p2pu/InventFest/IoT Tent/IoT-Module-01-Welcome + Invent.markdown

 # IoT Module Week 1: If these Walls Could Talk!
 Welcome to the Internet of Things tent for InventFest!
 If you are here, you probably have poked around with the [Smart Home Kit](http://littlebits.cc/kits/smart-home-kit), or at least have a [Cloudbit](http://littlebits.cc/bits/cloudbit) that will allow you to "snap the internet to anything."

-This first Weekly Invent will challenge you to use the kit to hack your house.
+This first, your design challenge will be to use the kit to hack your house.
 We'll provide some design constraints, a few example projects to get you started, and then you'll be on your way.

 # Design Constraints
 1. Consider your house from the point-of-view of your pet or an inanimate object.
 Is your cat bored?
 Is your Roomba sad?